-The 2013 plans of TPP Nikola Tesla in a tight financial framework31.
-January 2013. / Uncategorized
+The 2013 plans of TPP Nikola Tesla in a tight financial framework, Uncategorized

 Previously planned Scope of Works for the year 2013 in the company Thermal Power Plant “Nikola Tesla” (TPP NT) in Obrenovac will not only differ from the earlier determined activities in 2011, when the activities mosaic for the EPS time schedule relating to the period from 2012 to 2017 was composed, but will also have to fit into the narrow financial frame projected by EPS for the next year.

 After an exhausting period of power units’ utilization without their proper maintenance, TPP NT since 2000 has been in a comprehensive investment cycle since, which in the first phase was dedicated to the revitalization of facilities, increasing the reliability of their performance towards achieving their nominal performance.
 That was followed by an intensive investment program on improving the environment, increasing efficiency and capacity of the power units that resulted in increased amount of electricity being delivered to the Serbia power system.
 All of this was supported by the donations that EU delegation granted to Serbia, in addition to the own funds of EPS and favorable loans from the European Bank for Reconstruction and Development and the German KfW Bank…